DiffTune: Auto-Tuning through Auto-Differentiation: Related Work

-\textbf{Model-free auto-tune} relies on zeroth-order approximate gradient or surrogate performance model to decide the new candidate parameters.
+\textbf{Model-free auto-tuning} relies on a zeroth-order approximate gradient or surrogate performance model to decide the new candidate parameters.
 In~\cite{killingsworth2006pid}, the authors use extremum seeking to sinusoidally perturb the PID gains and then estimate the gradient.
-Gradient-free methods, e.g., Metropolis-Hastings sampling \cite{loquercio2022autotune}, have also been used for tuning.
-In terms of surrogate model, machine learning tools have been frequently used for their advantages in incorporating data.
+Gradient-free methods, e.g., Metropolis-Hastings (M-H) algorithm \cite{hastings1970monte}, have also been used for tuning.
+The M-H algorithm can produce a sequence of random samples from a desired distribution that cannot be directly accessed, whereas a score function is used instead to guide the sampling.
+In~\cite{loquercio2022autotune}, the M-H algorithm is tailored to tuning the tracking MPC controller for high-speed quadrotor racing that demands minimum-time trajectory completion.
+In terms of surrogate models, machine learning tools have been frequently used for their advantages in incorporating data, which, in general, make no assumptions about the systems that produce the data.
 In \cite{edwards2021automatic}, an end-to-end, data-driven hyperparameter tuning is applied to an MPC using a surrogate dynamical model.
-Besides, GP is often used as a non-parametric model that approximates an unknown function from input-output pairs with probabilistic confidence measures.
-This property makes GP a suitable surrogate model that approximates the performance function with respect to the tuned parameters.
-In~\cite{marco2016automatic}, GP is applied to approximate the unknown cost function using noisy evaluations and then induce the probability distribution of the parameters that minimize the loss.
-In~\cite{berkenkamp2016safe}, the authors use GP to approximate the cost map over controller parameters while constructing safe sets of parameters to ensure safe exploration.
-Similar ideas have been applied to gait optimization for bipedal walking, where GP is used to approximate the cost map of parameterized gaits \cite{calandra2014bayesian,lizotte2007automatic}.
-Besides GP, DNNs~\cite{mehndiratta2021can} have also been used for model-free tuning.
+Such a method jointly optimizes the hyperparameters of system identification, task specification, and control synthesis.
+Simulation validation is conducted in the OpenAI Gym~\cite{openaiGym} environment.